Table of Contents

 5. Ensure the subcontractor has an interest in working with them again

-After ensuring that a subcontractor meets these criteria, the risk management specialist will reach out to them about setting up global-level insurance requirements.
+After ensuring that a subcontractor meets these criteria, the risk management specialist will reach out to them about setting up blanket insurance requirements.
 In general, their subcontractors have been very receptive to being made globally compliant once they’re made aware of how much administrative work they’ll be cutting out.

 Choosing When to Use Project-Specific Requirements